joedono/joedono.github.io/_posts/2020/2020-05-10-happiest-day-for-a-dev.md

 ---
-title: Happiest Day for a Developer
+title: Happiest Day for a Developer Dad
 category: game development
 ---
 Today just became the happiest day of my career as a game developer and as a father.